By. Dr. Allison Hartman

 Management and Treatment of Heaves Patients

-Lifetime environmental management of heaves patients is a significant component to reaching a successful outcome.
-Since most of the allergens which initiated the inflammatory process are derived from the environment, these horses find the most comfort in well ventilated, dust free situations.
-Full time pasture living is the best environment for these horses but that’s a difficult expectation here in the Front Range.
-Dust free bedding, open structures to encourage ample airflow, and soaked hay are often the best we can accomplish in this region of Colorado.
+Lifetime environmental management of heaves patients is a significant component in reaching a successful outcome.
+Since most of the allergens which initiated the inflammatory process are derived from the environment, these horses find the most comfort in well ventilated, dust-free situations.
+Full-time pasture living is the best environment for these horses but that’s a difficult expectation here in the Front Range.
+As such, dust-free bedding, open structures to encourage ample airflow and soaked hay are often the best we can accomplish in this region of Colorado.
 Keep in mind that the airways of a heaves horse remain hypersensitive to airborne stimuli so dusty roads and round bales are not in their best interest either.

 When environmental management is not enough to control the clinical signs of heaves, medical intervention is often required.
 Our most common medications include steroids, which act as both an anti-inflammatory and immunosuppressant, and bronchodilators.
 Antihistamines can be helpful in mild cases but seldom are enough to elicit beneficial responses in advanced situations.
 It is important to note that the long-term use of systemic steroids at high doses can have negative side effects including laminitis.
 Modern technology has enabled us to utilize aerosolized steroids in the form of inhalants which have similar efficacy to systemic steroids without the risk of laminitis.

 While there is no cure for Recurrent Airway Obstruction, diligent management of environmental factors is key to long-term suspension of clinical signs.